ODIN-fire/odin-rs/odin_build/doc/odin_build.md

  - resource crate and
  - (optional) bin name + crate

- tuple check in the following order:
+ check in the following order:

 1. root-dir / resource-type / bin-crate / bin-name / resource-crate / filename
 2. root-dir / resource-type / resource-crate / filename
 3. workspace-dir / resource-type / bin-crate / bin-name / resource-crate / filename
 4. workspace-dir / resource-type / resource-crate / filename

-If no corresponding file is found in any of these locations an error is returned.
+This is implemented in the `odin_build::find_resource_file(…)` function which returns an `Option<PathBuf>`.

 ### Runtime Resource Lookup Algorithm

-At application runtime we optionally extend the above file system lookup mechanism by checking for an embedded resource within the resource-crate if no file was found.
+At application runtime we optionally extend the above file system lookup mechanism by checking for an embedded resource within the resource-crate **iff** no file was found with the above algorithm.

-By setting a runtime environment variable `ODIN_EMBEDDED_ONLY=true` we can force the lookup to only consider embedded resources.
+By setting a runtime environment variable `ODIN_EMBEDDED_ONLY=true` we can force the lookup to only consider embedded resources (i.e. to ignore resource files in the file system).

-This lookup is performed for each resource separately, i.e. it is not just possible but even usual to have heterogenous locations.
-Typically only configs with user settings or credentials reside outside the repository whereas assets are kept within.
+This lookup is performed for each resource separately, i.e. it is not just possible but even usual to have resources to reside in different locations (root dir and workspace dir).
+Typically only configs with user settings or credentials are kept outside the repository whereas assets are kept within.
 The main exception would be development/test environments.

 ## ODIN Environment Variables